-- To establish guidelines for the development of flood prone land that are consistent with the NSW Flood Policy and NSW Floodplain Development Manual (2005) and as updated by the associated Floodplain Risk Management Guides; - limit the intensification of residential uses and other inappropriate uses in flood affected areas; - To promote flood compatible design and building that considers requirements for the development of flood prone land and does not adversely impact on adjoining properties or pose unnecessary risk or cost to the public or emergency services; - ensure measures are implemented to reduce private and public losses resulting from flooding and manage risks to property and life from flood events; - To ensure that the development or use of floodplains waterways and riparian corridors does not adversely impact upon aesthetic, recreational and ecological values and takes into account potential changes resulting from climate change; - Provide guidance for assessing the LEP criteria for Development Consent, taking into account Council's responsibilities for floodplain management and flood related development standards as specified in other relevant legislation including the Local Government Act and Water Management Act 2000.
+- Establish guidelines for the development of flood prone land that are consistent with the NSW Flood Policy and NSW Floodplain Development Manual (2005) and as updated by the associated Floodplain Risk Management Guides. - Limit the intensification of residential uses and other inappropriate uses in flood affected areas. - Promote flood compatible design and building that considers requirements for the development of flood prone land and does not adversely impact on adjoining properties or pose unnecessary risk or cost to the public or emergency services. - Ensure measures are implemented to reduce private and public losses resulting from flooding and manage risks to property and life from flood events. - Ensure that the development or use of floodplains waterways and riparian corridors does not adversely impact upon aesthetic, recreational and ecological values and takes into account potential changes resulting from climate change; and - Provide guidance for assessing the LEP criteria for Development Consent, considering Council's responsibilities for floodplain management and flood related development standards as specified in other relevant legislation including the Local Government Act 1993 and Water Management Act 2000.